 Instructions

-- in a large bowl mix all the dry ingredients and mix well.
+- Add all the dry ingredients to a large bowl and mix well.

 - In a blender, blend the yogurt, water, ginger and chili.
 Or grate ginger and chili and add to the dry bowl.
-Add the rest of the ingredients to the bowl and mix until a dough is formed.
-Add a tsp or so more water if too dry, or add a tbsp more chickpea flour if too soft and sticky.
+Add the rest of the wet ingredients to the bowl and mix until a dough is formed.
+Add teaspoons of water at a time if too dry, or add a tbsp more wheat flour if too soft and sticky.
+Mix initially with a spoon and as soon as the mix starts to stick together a bit with some dry flour patches, get in there with oiled hands and bring the dough together.
+This dough doesn’t need too much kneading.
+Just bring it together until somewhat smooth.

-- Spray oil on the dough, Cover and let it sit for 20 to 30 minutes.
+- brush a few drops oil on the dough, Cover with a kitchen towel and let it sit for 20 to 30 minutes.

 - Oil your hands and knead for a minute to smooth out the dough.
-The dough will be somewhat stiff but should not be too stiff to knead or too sticky.
+Depending on your flours and water content, you might need to add a bit of flour if too sticky.

 - Divide the dough into equal sized balls.
 Cover the balls with a towel while you roll.